 Library computers automatically have access to Library electronic resources.
 See Connecting to Electronic Resources for information about accessing Library resources from your own computer, either from campus or off campus.

-IT Services provides access to other productivity software, such as Adobe Creative Suite, SPSS, Stata and Matlab.
-This can be accessed from Library computers by clicking on the "Access USITE software" link on the desktop.
+IT Services provides access to other productivity software, such as SPSS, Stata, and Matlab. via vLab.
+VLab can be accessed from Library computers by clicking on the "Access vLab software" link on the desktop.

 Files can be saved temporarily in the Public directory.
 Files in this directory are deleted every night.
 We recommend saving files to a flash drive or file sharing service such as UChicago Box as you work.
 Files can be saved temporarily in the Public directory, but are deleted nightly and cannot be recovered.

 Languages are handled differently in Windows 7 than in previous versions of Windows.
 We are no longer able to enable alternate keyboard settings for all users of Library computers.
 Each user must add the alternate keyboards that they wish to use.
 You will need to do this on every computer that you use.

 Full instructions are here

-Report any problems with Library computers to our Ask-a-Librarian service.
+Report any problems with Library computers to Ask a Librarian.
 We will attempt to resolve them within 24 hours.
-Please include you CNetID and the name of the computer where the problem occurred.
+Please include your CNetID and the name of the computer where the problem occurred.
 The computer name should be marked on the case.